Code Scope of Action:

 Code First Added:

-^childLinks( "start", "list-item-prefix", "list-item-suffix", "end" )^
+^childLinks( ["start", "list-item-prefix", "list-item-suffix", "end"] )^

 returns links to all of the children of this note (if any), formatted as an unordered list.
 NB!
 If "Hierarchical lists" in the HTML pane of the preferences is unchecked, this will not work.

 This allows you to format the group of links as an HTML list or table in the exact format you want, where "start" is text that will be inserted before all of the links, "end" is text that will be inserted after all of the links, "list-item-prefix" is text that will be inserted before each link, and "list-item-suffix" is text that will be inserted after each link.
+See more on altering list type or other HTML output.

 Mark-up elements embedded in ^childLinks^ are evaluated.